 Seurat from the Seurat package.
 In this vignette I will be presenting the use of

-In order to demonstrate the capabilities of the schex package, I will use the a dataset of Peripheral Blood Mononuclear Cells (PBMC) freely available from 10x Genomics.
-There are 2,700 single cells that were sequenced on the Illumina NextSeq 500.
-This data is handly available in the
+In order to demonstrate the capabilities of the schex package, I will use the a subsetted dataset of Peripheral Blood Mononuclear Cells (PBMC) freely available from 10x Genomics.
+There are 80 single cells with 230 features in this dataset.

 At this stage in the workflow we usually would like to plot aspects of our data in one of the reduced dimension representations.
 Instead of plotting this in an ordinary fashion, I will demonstrate how schex can provide a better way of plotting this.